 What Is OR?

-Note: Tor is a famous software implementation of OR.
-It uses onion routing, but some people use the word to describe this method of anonymous browsing.
-In conclusion, Tor isn’t OR, but it uses it.
-When you hear someone talking about “using Tor,” though, they’re often referring to the use of onion routing.
+Note: Tor (The Onion Router) is a famous software implementation of OR.
+Tor Browser isn’t OR but uses its protocol.
+When you hear someone talking about “using Tor,” they’re often referring to the use of Tor Browser as opposed to using onion routing in other applications.

 A Simple OR Scenario